vault-42/AIND_Sudoku_Solver/README.md

 ![Alt text](/images/SudokuSolver_PygameOutput.png?raw=true "Pygame Output")

 ### Summary
 This program solves 9x9 grid Sudoku puzzles using constraint propogation and search techniques.
 As you may recall from the Sudoku craze from the '00s, the objective of Sudoku is to fill in a square 9x9 grid of boxes with digits 1 through 9 so that each unit contains all of the digits 1 through 9 without repeating.
 A unit in "normal" sudoku is a column, row or one of the nine non-overlapping 3x3 subgrids.
 For each box, all the other boxes that share the same row, column, or subgrid will be called a "peer".
 The initial puzzle is the grid only partially filled and it is up to the player to fill in the remaining boxes following the rules outlined above.
 The picture below shows the initial puzzle to the left and the completed puzzle to the right.
-Image modified from original artwork done by [1].
+Image modified from original artwork done by Tim Stellmach<sup>[1](#footnote1)</sup>.

 ![Alt text](/images/Sudoku_Puzzle_Example.jpg?raw=true)

 #### Constraint Propagation
 In order to solve Sudoku puzzles players typically keep track of all the possible values a box could have and then work to eliminate potential boxes using strategies around the Sudoku rules.
-A more in depth article on Sudoku strategies can be found at [2].
+A more in depth article on Sudoku strategies can be found on the Sudoku Dragon website<sup>[2](#footnote2)</sup>.
 This program runs a while loop (for as long as forward progress can be made) over three possible value reduction strategies:
 * 'Elimination' - For each box with a single value, remove its value from the possible values of all its peers.

 ```python